Certora/Documentation/docs/ref-manual/cvl/expr.md

 The method name can optionally be prefixed by a contract name.
 If a contract is not explicitly named, the method will be called with `currentContract` as the receiver.

+It is possible for multiple contract methods to match the method call.
+This can happen in two ways:
+ * The method to be called is a {ref}`method variable <method-type>`
+ * The method to be called is overridden in the contract, and the method is called with a {ref}`calldataarg <calldataarg>` argument.
+In either case, the Prover will consider every possible resolution of the method while verifying the rule, and will provide a separate verification report for each checked method.
+Rules that use this feature are referred to as "parametric rules".

 After the function name, but before the arguments, you can write an optional method tag, one of `@norevert`, `@withrevert`, or `@dontsummarize`.